adm78/visualchemeng-js/README.md

 JavaScript, HTML and CSS code for the simulation modules of the [Visual Chemical Engineering Project](http://visualchemeng.com).

 ## About the VCE project
 The vce project aims to deliver chemical engineering principles in a way that sticks.
-We place you in control of common unit operations with dynamic, graphics-driven feedback.
+We place you in control of common unit operations with dynamic, graphics-driven feedback, all within the comfort of your browser.
+No installation required 🚀.
 Under the bonnet, vce is powered by years of chemical engineering knowledge, brought to you through the power of [p5.js](https://p5js.org/), [Plotly](https://plot.ly/) and more.

 ## 🎬Interactive demos (click the images!)
 <div>